 Dehumidify your Gear

 The big question is do you really need an Electronic Dry Box to store your camera gear and lenses?
-The short answer is no. If you desire a more advanced approach to the management of your camera and lenses then the answer is yes you do, and can benefit from one.
+The short answer is no. If you desire a more advanced approach to the management of your camera and lenses then the answer is yes you do, and your equipment can benefit from one especially if you have older lenses.

-Described below in this article/review is my equipment maintenance for all photo gear.
-For storage and protection when the gear is not in the dry box, I use four Pelican Air 1605 cases, and a few other Pelican sized cases for the majority of my gear.
+For storage and protection when the gear has been dried using the dry box I keep the gear in four Pelican Air 1605 cases, and a few other Pelican sized cases for the majority of my gear.
 The Pelican Air cases are the newer lighter versions of original Pelican "ruggedized" cases.
-The biggest disadvantage of using those original Pelican cases were the size and weight, but with the new Pelican Air cases, you retain all the protection and ease of transporting convenience while shedding a few pounds.
+The biggest disadvantage of using those original Pelican cases was the size and weight, but with the new Pelican Air cases, you retain all the protection and ease of transporting convenience while shedding a few pounds.
 I also use other smaller Pelican cases for specific camera bodies, speedlights, batteries, and accessories or camera/lens combos.
 So, the Pelican cases serve as the storage solution, while the Electronic Dry Box is used to condition the gear for storage.

-I also use inside the Pelican cases Desiccant Silica Gel cartridges, 3 x 40 grams cartridges for the larger cases and 2x 20 grams cartridges for the smaller cases.
+Inside the Pelican cases is have large Desiccant Silica Gel cartridges, 5 each 40 grams cartridges for the larger cases and 2x 20 grams cartridges for the smaller cases.

 Electronic Dry Box Work Flow